fceja/kubernetes_auto_scale_sim/README.md

        && docker stack deploy -c docker-compose.yml my_stack
       ```

-## Running Local Kafka Producer / Worker
+## Running Local Kafka Producer / Consumer

 Since Zookeepr and Kafka server are always ran in a docker container, they are are created via compose-docker stack and connect to the swarm managed network.

-We need to add terminal ran `kafka-producer` and `kafka-worker` to the network
+We need to add terminal ran `kafka-producer` and `kafka-consumer` to the network

 \*\* Note - localhost:9092 worked.